 Unofficial - If the College is not officially closed but employees are allowed to either stay home or leave early due to inclement weather conditions, they will be unpaid for time away from their respective jobs.
-The employee will have the option of making up the time missed later in the same week if work permits or by using a vacation/personal day Vacation Leave or Personal Leave.
+The employee will have the option of making up the time missed later in the same week if work permits or by using a vacation/personal day.
 The responsibility of monitoring employees' time for such absences lies with the supervisor.
 Payroll staff in Human Resources will review the time sheet entries for accuracy.